What Are the 7 Phases of SDLC (Answered)

 After the software development is complete, the test and QA process begins.
 For that, engineers must possess excellent problem-solving and communication skills.
 More often than not, they’ll need to provide technical support and troubleshoot issues.

 Other than that, they’ll need to answer questions about the developed system.
-They should also help train customers on how to use and optimize the app.
+By Integrating a software documentation tool into the workflow enables them to not only answer inquiries about the developed software but also help train customers on how to use and optimize the app.
 Additionally, they need to ensure the software remains up-to-date.
 Another task will be managing user accounts and performing other administrative tasks.

 Thus, this stage involves moving the product from development into a production environment.
 Hence, you need to verify that the product is working correctly at this point.